 Having just had a girl just in this stage, I had so much fun putting together these ideas!
 Every gift on this gift guide for 3-5 year-old girls is something we used ourselves or came highly recommended from a friend.
 You might also want to check out the Boys Ages 3-5 Gift Guide for ideas.
 Many on both lists are gender-neutral.

-Note: Links in this post may be sponsored or affiliates, but we pride ourselves in carefully selecting products we have personally used and/or are excited about.
-See full Amazon disclaimer at the bottom or here.
+* Indicates the link is sponsored.
+We pride ourselves in carefully selecting products we have personally used and/or are excited about.

 Knowledge Crates – Knowledge Crates are seasonal boxes packed full of activities ranging from art and literacy to science and math (the fall one had 22 activities and 15 extension activities!).
 All the activities are planned and prepped for you with materials included.
 Just open the box and dive right in!
 Use coupon code THRIVINGHOME to get a 15% discount off a quarterly or annual subscription.